KospY/BasSDK/Components/ThunderRoad/Items/Item.md

 | Field                             | Description
 | ---                               | ---
 | Item ID                           | The Item ID should match what you put as `ID` in the Item JSON.
 Ensure that these components match.
+In update 1.0.2, this field is no longer required to insert any ID for weapons you usually spawn.
+However, this is still required for world-attached items and items placed in levles, such as Lanterns, as well as items that may be children of items that are spawned in via an item book (such as a flail, where the ball would be a child of the handle).
 | HolderPoint                       | The HolderPoint is a transform which depicts the rotation of the item when stored on a [Holder][Holder].
 For example, the Z direction depicts downward direction when stored on the player sides or back.
 | Additional HolderPoints           | Like `HolderPoint`, this allows adding more HolderPoints for specific holders.
 An example is the Weapon Rack in home, which utilises the `HolderRackTopAnchor` HolderPoint.
 | ParryPoint                        | Shows the point that `AI` will try to block with when holding the weapon.